aeternity/protocol/node/api/channels_api_usage.md

 After the channel had been opened any of the participants can initiate a deposit.
 The process closely resembles the [update](#update).
-The most notable difference is the transaction has been co-signed: it is `channel_deposit_tx` and after the procedure is finished, it is posted on-chain.
+The most notable difference is the transaction has been mutually authenticated: it is `channel_deposit_tx` and after the procedure is finished, it is posted on-chain.

 Since both the initiator and responder can deposit tokens, in the scope of this description we